Want to know how to organize a refrigerator? Here are some simple tips and ideas to keep everything in its place.

 - I even wrapped a q-tip around the microfiber cloth to get the edges clean, too

 - I started with one shelf and 30 minutes, but it was so much fun I just kept going—if you only have time for one shelf, just clean that one out and stop there and come back for the other shelves later

 (total aside: if you aren’t using microfiber cloths—you should look at getting on that train, too.
 They have CHANGED my cleaning routine completely.
 I just add a little bit of water to them and wipe everything down without cleaner.
 You can wipe down the outside of a stainless fridge like mine without any streaks and then turn around and wipe down the countertops.
-These are my favorites and they have almost 50,000 reviews.)
+These are my favorites and they have over 63,000 reviews.)

 2. Group like items